fenilgmehta/Fastest-Integer-Sort/README.md

 ```
 TODO
 ----------------------------------
-1. add option to sort the array in descending order
-2. write the function to sort the array of objects based on integers in ascending and descending order
+1. write the function to sort the array of objects based on integer key in ascending and descending order